hfmnuernberg/Music-Motion-Tools/README.md

 Human-Machine-Interaction is realized through body motions and movements

 ## DO!-Station
-DO Station is currently only available as Mac-Application.
+DO Station Standalone-Software is currently only available as Mac-Application.
+On Windows you can download Max (from Cycling74.com) and open the Do.mxf file with Max.

 Setup:
 1) Download ZIP file via the blue Code Button in the top right corner.
 Unzip file.